 Fiction Writing Focuses on Character

 One of my favorite writing exercises is to have students fill out a basic character chart for themselves.
 We talk about strongest values, greatest dreams, and deepest fears.
 Then and only then are students ready to fashion and form fantastic characters.
 In Writing the Breakout Novel, Donald Maass says, “Great characters are the key to great fiction.”
 When students see what makes them who they are and how that affects every part of their lives, then they are ready to create great characters and learn even more about themselves as they begin the storytelling process.

 The greatest stories begin with the most powerful characters.
 In much the same way, the story we are writing with our lives begins with who we are inside.

-Amy Wallace loves to share her passion for writing and English to inspire young people to think deeply and learn how to use their words well and wisely.
-She endeavors to make her classes a safe place where mistakes are opportunities to learn in an environment infused with fun because she believes that what students enjoy learning they remember.
+Amy’s heart is to share her passion for writing and English to inspire young people to think deeply and learn how to use their words well and wisely.
+She endeavors to make her classes a safe place where mistakes are opportunities to learn in an environment infused with fun because she believes what students enjoy learning they remember.